Updated February 5, 2021

 The following Levels of Play are allowed according to sport risk and current mitigation tier:

-The following mitigation efforts can lower the risk of virus transmission while engaged in the following sports:
+In addition to wearing a mask covering nose and mouth throughout the activity, the following mitigation efforts can lower the risk of COVID-19 transmission while engaged in the following sports:

 |Baseball||Maintain at least 6-feet apart in dugout areas or if players are seated in bleachers behind dugout|